tingfengx/player-one/README.md

 ### Login/Signup Page
 By clicking the `sign up` button on the Topbar of home page, we will be able to jump to the sign in page.
 The signup page requires user name, password and re-typing password.
-Similarly, we jump to the Log in page by clicking the button `Log in` on the Topbar, we require username and password to log in.
+Similarly, we jump to the Log in page by clicking the button `Log in` on the Topbar, we can log in by entering username and password.
-We are currently using username as the key, and have enabled three users: user, superuser and admin.
+We are currently using user name as the key, and have enabled three users: user, superuser and admin.
 The Topbar will show the name of the user after we login.
  - for user: username `user` with password `user`
  - for superuser: username `superuser` with password `superuser`
  - for admin: username `admin` with password `admin`